atom/github/docs/rfcs/004-issueish-list.md

 Within the GitHub panel, render a vertical stack of two collapsible lists of _issueish_ (pull request or issue) items:

 _First list: current pull request_.
-If the active branch is associated with one or more open pull requests on the GitHub repository, render an item for each.
+If the active branch is associated with one or more open pull requests on a GitHub repository, render an item for each.
+"Associated with" means that the pull request's head ref and head repository matches the upstream remote ref for the current branch in the active git repository.

 _Second list: all open pull requests_.
 List all open pull requests on the GitHub repository.